 All European projects shall use the European emblem (flag) to acknowledge the support received under EU programmes.

 The emblem shall be associated to a sentence.
 The most standard one is 'Co-funded by the European Union'.
-You can also be more specific and indicate the name of the programme your project has received funding from: Horizon 2020, LIFE and COSME.
+You can also be more specific and indicate the name of the programme your project has received funding from: Horizon 2020, LIFE, COSME or EMFF.
 You will find some guidelines in your grant agreement.

 It should look something like this (whenever feasible):